parthiv-dev/swissquote_challenge_25/README.md

 # Thematic Portfolio "Vital Infrastructure"

-This repository was created to share our method of weighing the stocks in the thematic portfolio "Vital Infrastructures".
+This repository was created to share our method of weighting the stocks in the thematic portfolio "Vital Infrastructures".

 The relevant files are:
 - [analysis.ipynb](analysis_concise.ipynb): This is a python notebook where we have intuitively explained our method of weighting stocks in the portfolio and visualised the data.
 Kindly check this out.